emilybstevens/stock-analysis/README.md

     Next i
 ```
-By refactoring the code, the process of looping through the data was simplified.
+By refactoring the code, the process of looping through the data was simplified, and the total run time was shortened.
+This will allow the code to run on larger data sets without causing too much strain on the computer or on the client's time.
 ## Summary
 * What are the advantages of refactoring code?
 * What are the disadvantages of refacotring code?